Traditional Baccalaureate Program

 or a Group session & tour for current high school students - Space is limited.
 Reserve your seat today.

 Succeeding in the demanding and rewarding field of Nursing requires a first-rate education.
 As a university committed to undergraduate education, Rutgers, the State University of New Jersey, provides a baccalaureate program of exceptional academic quality for those entering the profession of nursing.
 The School of Nursing offers a comprehensive four-year Bachelor of Science degree in nursing for those pursuing a career in the profession of nursing.

 The Traditional Baccalaureate program offered in Newark, New Brunswick and the Blackwood campus of Camden Community College is a full-time, 4-year program.

 An honors program is available for high-achieving students beginning sophomore year - View Honors program information

 Newark and New Brunswick students enter as freshman or transfer into the nursing program in the summer prior to the start of their sophomore year.

 Blackwood students are admitted as transfers in the summer prior to the start of their junior year.
-Transfer students complete all of the same liberal arts and nursing requirements included in the Generic curriculum.*
+Transfer students complete all of the same liberal arts and nursing requirements included in the Traditional curriculum.*

 Credits to Completion

-Generic Baccalaureate graduates must complete a total of 126 credits to receive the BS degree.
+Traditional Baccalaureate graduates must complete a total of 126 credits to receive the BS degree.

 The curriculum for the nursing program on the Newark, New Brunswick and Blackwood* campus is identical however course names and numbers may differ.